The Foundry Mari

-A new Local Space Mode has been added to the existing Transformation Tool allowing you to manipulate the transform gizmo along the object axises once it has been rotated.
+A new Local Space Mode has been added to the existing Transformation Tool allowing you to manipulate the transform gizmo along the object axes once it has been rotated.
 Manipulating the Transformation Tool handles while holding the CTRL key now edits the transformation in iterative steps.
-Additionally, the hit area for Transformation Tool has been increased, removing the requirement of pixel perfect handle picking.
+Additionally, the hit area for Transformation Tool has been increased, removing the requirement of pixel-perfect handle picking.

 - ID 415556 – The Transform Tool now supports switching between both Local and Global space transformations via the drop-down in the Tool Properties toolbar.

-- Additionally, holding the [CTRL] modifier while translating an Object or Locator will perform a translation in 1 unit steps.
+- Additionally, holding the [CTRL] modifier while translating an Object or Locator will perform a translation in 1 unit step.

 - ID 435569 – Text entered in the Python Console input is now saved and restored across Mari sessions